BetaXue/BetaXue/README.md

 # 🚀 关于我
 - 👋 Hi, I’m XueBing
 - 👀 I’m interested in Java, C++ and all that kind of stuffs
-- 🌱 I’m currently learning and contributing to the Lansintech project
+- 🌱 I’m currently learning